Sylvilagus palustris hefneri: Threats

-Sylvilagus palustris hefneri is considered an endangered species and is threatened by many different sources such as habitat alteration, contaminants, vehicular traffic, dumping, poaching, predation from introduced species (such as free-roaming domestic cats, dogs, feral hogs and fire ants), sea level rise and exotic vegetation.
-(14) More than half the area of suitable S. p. hefneri habitat has been destroyed for construction of residential housing, commercial facilities, utility lines, roads, or other infrastructure in the Lower Keys.
+S. p. hefneri is considered an "endangered species" and is threatened by many different sources such as habitat alteration, contaminants, vehicular traffic, dumping, poaching, predation from introduced species (such as free-roaming domestic cats, dogs, feral hogs and fire ants), sea level rise, and exotic vegetation.
+More than half the area of suitable S. p. hefneri habitat has been destroyed for construction of residential housing, commercial facilities, utility lines, roads, or other infrastructure in the Lower Keys.
 Most of the remaining suitable habitat has been degraded by exotic invasive plants, repeated mowing, dumping of trash, and off-road vehicle use.

-Invasive species such as the Gambian pouched rat (Cricetomys gambianus), Boa constrictor, ball pythons (Python regius), and reticulated pythons (P. reticulatus) are new threats to S. p. hefneri.
-However, the greatest current exotic predator threat to S. p. hefneri is feral and free-roaming cats.
+Invasive species such as the Gambian pouched rat (Cricetomys gambianus), Boa constrictor, ball pythons (Python regius), and reticulated pythons (Malayopython reticulatus) are new threats to S. p. hefneri.
+However, the greatest current exotic predator threat to S. p. hefneri is feral and free-roaming cats (Felis catus).

+In Florida, Lower Keys marsh rabbits may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Central African rock pythons, Southern African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.